Skip to main content

 All this is what a mere stare of Ahmad told me.
 Meanwhile, others joined us at our desk.
 "Look everybody, Prashant is writing something ON HIS OWN!"
 It was not even an essay for tuition teacher because I did not take any extra classes after school.

 This was what surprised and bothered my friends.
-I was too normal to engage in such a thing as writing without it being a homework assignment or an English test.
+I was too 'normal' to engage in such a thing as writing without it being a homework assignment or an English test.
 They did not stop me physically but the gazes and puzzled looks were enough for an adolescent to give up and join his comrades in regular behaviour.

-I had these occasional bursts of penning something at a particular hour, egged on by a certain stimulus, in the above case 'the trees' outside the classroom window that somehow appeared different that day.
-The urge persists.
 I have always been mesmerized by the way certain writers handle their vocabulary.
 I, too, wish to be able to play with words with the same dexterity and maneuvering skills as writers in my English texts to the once I read now, seem to do so effortlessly.

-The fantasy to play with the spoken word as a kid, added the written word over the years.
+So, the fantasy to play with the spoken word as a kid, added the written word over the years.
 It is not that somebody is actually stopping me.
 But circumstances and priorities act in the same way as Ahmad and fellow seventh graders did years ago.

-Writing, for the joy of it, is what I seek.
+But writing, for the joy of it, is what I seek.
 That is why I hate the discipline life has brought onto me just as it has on everybody else I know.
 I am pushing hard against the walls that seem to be closing on me trying to squeeze me into conventionality.
 You see a boy who gets an 'A' for an essay should not be whiling away his time on 'unproductive' pursuits.

 Now, I fear that I may be sufficiently disciplined to waste away my instincts in favour of the extraordinary life that every sane person should follow.
 Extraordinary is to be successful in one's career, which sums up to being able to earn good money or salary.
-But the way I see it, it only seems (extra)-ordinary and I don't want the word 'ordinary' to be associated with me.

 The dilemma of a 'stable' future unfolds a little issue; which is to change but in conformity with the pack.
 Isn't that a contradiction, to change with conformity?
 I hate this.
 I hate to conform; whether in my academics, my looks, my handwriting, my writing or even in everyday life.
 One of the great joys of being born and having lived for whatever span, is to explore life in all its uncertainties.